Alecks20/alecks20/README.md

 # Hello internet user! 👋
-Im a self-taught teenage developer/programmer located in Oceania with a deep interest in computers and the internet.
+Im a self-taught teenage developer/programmer located in Oceania with a passion for computers and the internet.
 My end goal is to eventually make an app/program that will change the internet for the better, if not I just want to live a comfortable life.

 ## Skills/Experience 🌍